JamyJones/jjdgdjf/msg.md

-In bootstrap how can i change orientation of an element
+How can i turn an Image object into an image Dom element in javascript